Videogame / The Last Stand

 - Driven to Suicide: Implied in one of the notes in Union City.

 - Drop the Hammer: Claw Hammers and Sledge Hammers are some of the melee weapons in Union City and Dead Zone.
 An improvised version of the latter called the War Hammer is also present in Dead Zone.

-- Eleventh Hour Superpower: In The Last Stand, you find the M82 Barrett after you have found everything else possible.
+- 11th Hour Superpower: In The Last Stand, you find the M82 Barrett after you have found everything else possible.
 Also, the first soldier zombie you run into in The Last Stand comes with a M4A1 assault rifle in case you haven't found it yet.

 - Elite Zombie: